morj12/android-guided-projects/README.md

 ### Description

-Chess based game where you need to move the knight visiting each square exactly once.
+Chess turn-based game where you need to move the knight visiting each square exactly once.

 ### Technology and purpose

-- Turn-based game
 - Create views programmatically

 ## sports